 Regardless of whether you use the best in-duct UV air purifier or a little portable air purifier, all air purifiers essentially work by sanitizing the air free of air pollutants.
 The process by which air purifiers neutralize the air free of airborne contaminants is predominantly determined by the air filter.

-The main type of air filters to know and how they work are:
+The main types of air filters to know and how they work are:

 Are You Buying the Wrong Air Cleaner?

 Learn about the differences between an air purifier and an air cleaner – and why you can’t afford to confuse the two.

 HEPA Filters – (Removal of Air Particulates Based on Size)

 High energy particular air (HEPA) filters are ideal for capturing dirt, dust, mold, and pollen.
 Removing at least 99.97% of airborne particulates with a size of 0.3 micros (µm), HEPA filters are great for removing large particles but they lose effectiveness when concerning odor removal.
 (They are also effective against COVID-19)